zhli7596/SendRequest/README.md

 # magento2_test_module
-A test module for magento2 integration.
+A test module for magento2 integration